jeromepierrot/ventalis-back/README.md

 To run this micro-service on a development environment and as standalone application, you need :

 - Java JDK version 17* installed on your machine (OpenJDK or others : see https://adoptium.net/ for pre-built OpenJDK LTS release)
-- Maven 4.0.0 project management tool
+- Maven project management tool (see : https://maven.apache.org/install.html if you do not use IntelliJ IDE)
 - recommended IDE : IntelliJ Idea (VS Code, Eclipse or STS can be used but not tested)
 - MariaDB's SQL Database is required (local or server hosted).